-We expect to use proceeds from this offering to pay down our existing indebtedness.
-Affiliates of certain underwriters are lenders under the Accordingly, affiliates of certain of the underwriters may receive more than % of the proceeds of this offering to the extent the proceeds are used to pay down a portion of the outstanding indebtedness under the
+We expect to use proceeds from this offering to pay down a portion of our existing indebtedness under the Subscription Credit Facility.
+Affiliates of certain underwriters are lenders under the Subscription Credit Facility.
+Accordingly, affiliates of certain of the underwriters may receive more than 5% of the proceeds of this offering to the extent the proceeds are used to pay down a portion of the outstanding indebtedness under the Subscription Credit Facility.